rust-motd/rust-motd/README.md

 - `bad_threshold`: Optional threshold for for printing load values in red.
 Defaults to four times the number of CPUs in the system.

+### Cgroup Statistics

+Prints CPU usage by users and services since the last invocation.
+The numbers are based on statistics from systemd-managed cgroups.

+- `state_file`: File name where to store cgroup statistics for the next invocation.
+- `threshold`: Number in range [0.0, 1.0].
+Output lines are generated only for cgroups with CPU usage higher than this value.

 ### Global Config
 The global configuration is used for settings that may span multiple components, e.g. the time format string, and progress bar style.